wez/wezterm/docs/config/appearance.md

 <img src="../screenshots/fancy-retro.png">

-You can specify which style to use via their respective settings show in the image.
+You can specify which style to use via their respective settings shown.

 The default is a platform-native looking style, but it is also possible to enable a retro aesthetic.<br>